Coiin-Op/big_library_brain/README.md

+# Large-Scale Library Sorter & AI Query System

-This is a project to catalogue and sort a 3.4 million file personal text library.
+This project was built to catalogue and sort a 3.4 million file personal text library.

 I built it to solve a real problem: organizing a massive, unstructured collection without having to manually sort everything.

+## Features

 It automatically:
 - scans large directories
-- extracts snippets from files
+- extracts snippets from files (start, middle, end for better accuracy)
 - generates embeddings for classification
 - uses LLMs for fallback categorization
 - detects duplicates